-Each year, HUB Cycling delivers cycling education to thousands of people in Metro Vancouver through our Bike to School, StreetWise and Workplace Cycling Workshop programs.
-Our engaging courses include cycling theory and practical riding experiences to help people build the skills and confidence needed to bike for transportation.
+Each year, HUB Cycling delivers cycling education to thousands of people in Metro Vancouver through our Bike to School, StreetWise, Ride Your Path and Workplace Cycling Workshop programs.
+Our engaging courses include cycling theory and practical riding experiences to help people build the skills and confidence to bike for transportation.
 All courses are taught by our extremely friendly and experienced team of cycling instructors.
 Meet our team!
 Learn more about our programs, and register for upcoming public courses on the pages below.

-Our public courses teach urban riding skills to people of all skill-levels through engaging on-bike programs.
-We also offer specialized courses for families and newcomers to Canada.
+Our public courses teach urban riding skills to people of all skill levels through engaging on-bike programs.
+We also offer specialized courses for adults, women, youth and newcomers to Canada.

 Want an e-bike but not sure where to start, or do you want to feel more confident riding an e-bike?
 Check out HUB Cycling's E-Bike Education Resources.

 This mentorship program matches new immigrants and refugees with host volunteers to get introduced to cycling routes, rules, and culture in Canada.

 Take part in our free online learning.
 From webinars to interactive courses for adults and children to resource pages - we’ve got you covered!

 Learn what's involved in being one of more than 20 Instructors who travel across Metro Vancouver and beyond, delivering bike education programs to children and inspiring the next generation of cyclists.